Lombiq/DotNest-Core-SDK/Readme.md

 - General Orchard Core theme development rules apply but with [Media Theme practices](https://github.com/Lombiq/Hosting-Media-Theme#local-development) and [Media Theme limitations](https://github.com/Lombiq/Hosting-Media-Theme#limitations).
 Keep those in mind.
 - You can synchronize content from your site running on DotNest by exporting it and then importing it locally.
 That way, you can maintain a setup recipe locally that you keep up-to-date with the production site's data, even using [Auto Setup](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/). to set up the site when you run the app.
 Be sure to not use the recipe locally without some modifications:
   - Remove feature `enable` references for all Azure-related features unless you want to use e.g. Azure Blob Storage locally too.
   - Enable your theme project and set it as the site theme (instead of Media Theme).
 - Deploy your theme to your site by following [the corresponding docs of Media Theme](https://github.com/Lombiq/Hosting-Media-Theme/blob/dev/Readme.md#deployment-importexport).

 The [`Piedone/DotNest-Sites` project](https://github.com/Piedone/DotNest-Sites) mentioned above also demonstrates all of these.<!-- #spell-check-ignore-line -->

+## Contained sites

+The solution also contains the recipes and themes of Lombiq's DotNest Orchard Core sites, these currently being:

+- Ik Wil Een Taart

+### Ik Wil Een Taart

+#### Lucene indices (for local testing)

+The lucene index for products have to be rebuilt on the IWET tenant after site setup.
+You can do that at _/iwet/Admin/Lucene/Index_.
+After it, you should see 3 products in the _Gebakjes_ menu.

+#### Elasticsearch indices

+If you want to use Elasticsearch from your machine (`localhost`) you need to set it up first.
+See: [https://docs.orchardcore.net/en/latest/docs/reference/modules/Elasticsearch/#install-elasticsearch-7x-with-docker-compose](https://docs.orchardcore.net/en/latest/docs/reference/modules/Elasticsearch/#install-elasticsearch-7x-with-docker-compose "https://docs.orchardcore.net/en/latest/docs/reference/modules/Elasticsearch/#install-elasticsearch-7x-with-docker-compose").
+The previous step is not necessary if you are using the default Elasticsearch settings in `appsettings.json`.
+After it you should set up the site with the `IkWilEenTaart.Elasticsearch.Setup.recipe` setup recipe.
+Finally, you should see 3 products in the _Gebakjes_ menu.

+#### Commerce settings

+Make sure to set the correct currency on the dashboard, in _Configuration_ → _Commerce_ → _Currency_.

+#### Stripe payment

+To be able to test Stripe payment, you need to set the Stripe API keys on the dashboard, in _Configuration_ → _Commerce_ → _Stripe API_.
+You can find the test API keys and test cards [here](https://github.com/OrchardCMS/OrchardCore.Commerce/blob/main/Readme.md).

+#### Workflows

+Workflows are imported from recipes.
+Some of them won't work right away, see [this GitHub issue](https://github.com/OrchardCMS/OrchardCore/issues/5490).
+For `inschrijf_workflow` and `contact workflow` you need to regenerate the URLs.
+To do that go to the admin dashboard, then to _Workflows_.
+Click on _Edit_, then click on the _Startup task_ (first one, green colored) and on _Edit_.
+You can see the URL there, click on _Regenerate_, and then copy the URL.
+Find where the old URL was used and copy it there.

+Currently only one URL is used for workflows.
+Go to the admin dashboard then _Content_ → _Content Items_.
+Search for _Contact_, you should see a _Page_ content item, edit it.
+At the bottom you can see the _inschrijfformulier Formulier_ accordion, open it.
+Paste the newly generated URL to the _Action_ field, overriding the old one and save the content item.

-## Help us make it better!
+## Help us make it better

 In case you come across an Orchard Core bug during development, don't keep it to yourself: Orchard Core bugs should be reported at [the official Orchard Core GitHub repository](https://github.com/OrchardCMS/OrchardCore).